-The Board of Directors may entrust committees with the preparation and implementation of all or some of its decisions, as well as with the supervision of certain matters.
+The committees appointed by the Board of Directors support the preparation and implementation of all or some of the Board of Directors decisions, as well as the supervision of certain matters.
 The committees are entitled to conduct investigations (or have investigations conducted on their behalf) in all matters of their competence.
 They may request the services of independent advisors and experts.

 The committees of the Board of Directors consist of a chairperson and of at least one (1) other member.
 Committee members are designated by the Board of Directors from within the latter's own members.
 Remuneration Committee members however, are elected by the Annual General Meeting of the shareholders (see article 8.2.c and 27 of the Articles of Association).
 In general, members of committees are elected for a period of up to one (1) year until the end of the next Ordinary General Meeting of the shareholders following their designation.
+The individual positions (Chairman, Member) are listed in section 3.1.